muquitarif/muquitarif/README.md

-### Hi there 👋 This is Muquit, a creative graphics designer & frontend development student.
+### Hi there 👋 This is Muquit, a creative graphics designer & front-end development student.
 Helping brands to achieve their goals with his creativity.
 Got any questions, feel free to send your message :)